clryan/clryan.github.io/_posts/2020-11-29-gstore-revenue-prediction1.md

 </pre>

 ### Training data

-#### Read in data and extract JSON
-Here's the real test - this file is almost 24 GB so let's see if we can handle it.
+Here's the real test - this file is almost 24 GB so let's see if we can handle reading in the data frame and extracting the JSON fields.

 ```python
 %%time